ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Automated Option
 ^^^^^^^^^^^^^^^^^^^

 The simplest way to run the Rocoto workflow is to automate the process using a job scheduler such as :term:`Cron`.
-For automatic resubmission of the workflow at regular intervals (e.g., every minute), the user can add the following commands to their ``config.yaml`` file *before* generating the experiment:
+For automatic resubmission of the workflow at regular intervals (e.g., every 2 minutes), the user can add the following commands to their ``config.yaml`` file *before* generating the experiment:

 .. code-block:: console

    USE_CRON_TO_RELAUNCH: true
-   CRON_RELAUNCH_INTVL_MNTS: 3
+   CRON_RELAUNCH_INTVL_MNTS: 2

 This will automatically add an appropriate entry to the user's :term:`cron table` and launch the workflow.
-Alternatively, the user can add a crontab entry using the ``crontab -e`` command.
-As mentioned in :numref:`Section %s <GenerateWorkflow>`, the last line of output from ``./generate_FV3LAM_wflow.py`` (starting with ``*/3 * * * *``), can be pasted into the crontab file.
+Alternatively, the user can add a crontab entry manually using the ``crontab -e`` command.
+As mentioned in :numref:`Section %s <GenerateWorkflow>`, the last line of output from ``./generate_FV3LAM_wflow.py`` (starting with ``*/2 * * * *``), can be pasted into the crontab file.
 It can also be found in the ``$EXPTDIR/log.generate_FV3LAM_wflow`` file.
 The crontab entry should resemble the following:

 .. code-block:: console